kelj0/LearningPython/README.md

 #you can also check len(res.text), and print it
 print(res.text[:250])

-res.raise_for_status() #this will raise an exception if there was and error downloading the file
+res.raise_for_status() #this will raise an exception if there was and error downloading
 #and will do nothing if the download succeeded

 #good practice to do is